- Departments & Services

 You may need to thin and cut back certain types of plants in order to direct growth of the maturing plant.
 Pruning a plant often stresses the system but encourages new growth and flowering.
 It is not necessary to prune all plants.
 Some people like the appearance of a well-maintained, pruned garden, while others like a more natural look.
 Ask your local nursery if any of your plants require pruning and, if so, what time of year they should be pruned and by how much.

 Pests are a normal part of a garden, including a low water use garden.
-Visit ReScape for information about how to handle common pests, without chemicals.
 The Master Gardeners suggest trying to manage pests with the least toxic methods first, such as using sticky insect barriers and traps or spraying a strong stream of water on the plant, before moving on to other methods of pest control such as spraying horticultural oils, applying diatomaceous earth, etc. Remember that insects are an important part of the food web for animals like birds, so the goal isn’t to get rid of them completely.

 The more effort you put into maintaining your landscape in its early stages, the less you will have to maintain it in the long run.
 Consider adding a couple of inches of organic mulch (preferably composted mulch) annually, and periodically weed your garden to avoid unwanted plants from getting established.
 It is especially important to remove weeds before they produce a new crop of weed seeds.
 It is also important to regularly check your irrigation system to ensure that it is running efficiently without any leaks.